 You can create your happy spot -- that haven for family gatherings, that sweet spot to feel safe, comfortable, connected, and loved.
 A healthy home environment will permit you freedom to express authenticity -- satisfy your craving for shelter in inner retreat -- fill you with love and nourishment.

 A joyful interior home nurtures lovingly, gives space for forgiveness -- for fostering self trust -- for allowing for growth, for facilitating Self realization.

-A confident, trusting, hopeful Self lives confidently at home -- equipped with tools for resiliency, flexibility, resourcefulness, empathy, forgiveness, and acceptance.
+A confident, trusting, hopeful Self lives confidently at home -- from the heart, fully equipped with tools for resiliency, flexibility, resourcefulness, empathy, forgiveness, and acceptance.